Hktech-ops/azure-labs/labs/lab4 - Implement Web Apps/README.md

    *  Configure a Web App to display an application in external GitHub repo
    *  Create a staging slot
    *  Swap with the production slot
-   *  Autoscale to accomodate demand chnages
+   *  Autoscale to accomodate demand chnages & load URL test run

 ## Problem Statement: